 There’s no denying it, Americans love their meat.
 It’s a huge part of our culture and features in countless meals and snacks.
-Yet, we’re starting to realize that meat isn’t kind, is bad for the environment, and mightn’t be good for us either.
+In recent years, many people have been turning to a plant-based diet because of environmental concerns, but is plant-based meat good for you?

 You don’t need to be a vegetarian or vegan to turn to these products though.
 Some meat eaters enjoy the meat alternatives too, using them as a simple way to increase intake of plant-based foods.

 We must ask, however, is plant-based meat good for you?
 It’s made from plants, so it seems like it should be healthy, right?
 While this is true, there are some concerning patterns that we need to talk about too.

 - Benefits Of Plant-Based Meat

 - Potential Problems With Plant-Based Meat

 - Is Plant-Based Meat Good For The Environment?